amccaugh/painless-technical-writing/README.md

   - Write down each topic as its own line under "Scratchpad".
 Each topic should only be a few words
   - Any ideas for figures should go in "Figures"
   - Potential areas to think about when coming up with ideas:  Motivation, Previous work/background, Theory, Results, Experimental setup, Conclusion, Equipment, Fabrication, Parameters, Modeling, Simulation, Caveats
-  - Write down any ideas/topics relevant to the paper, even if only somewhat related -- not all ideas from the scratchpad will end up in the outline, but the point is to make sure you don't forget/miss any ideas later on
+  - Write down any ideas/topics relevant to the paper, even if only somewhat related
+    - Not all ideas from the scratchpad will end up in the outline, but the point is to make sure you don't forget/miss any ideas later on

 ### Step 1: Group topics into rough sections
   - Look over your scratchpad ideas and try to come up with rough groupings for the topics